velsa/notion-ts-client/README.md

 You can now access your Notion Databases in a fullproof and typesafe manner.
 As you should!

-## Using with notion webhooks (beta)
+## Using with notion webhooks (TODO)

-To get webhooks when the data in your Notion database changes you can use this service:
+To get a webhook every time the data in your Notion database changes you can use this service:

 https://notion.hostedhooks.com/

 It's a paid service and it costs $10 a month.
-But it is way cheaper that services like Zapier and will give you maximum level of control over your data.
+But it is way cheaper than services like Zapier and will give you maximum level of control over your data.

 You can combine it with **notion-ts-client** by simply using `new MyNotionResponseDTO(webhookResponse)` in your webhook handler.
 This way you will get all the properties of a changed page with types and easy to use API.
 This will allow you to create ANY kind of automations and advanced formulas using the power of Typescript.

-TODO: create webhook example
+TODO: write webhook example